Rid Belly Fat Quickly…

 “Our study found that making a few simple changes can have a big health impact.”

-Ten grams of soluble fiber can be achieved by eating two small apples, one cup of green peas and one-half cup of pinto beans; moderate activity means exercising vigorously for 30 minutes, two to four times a week, Hairston added.
+Ten grams of soluble fiber can be achieved by eating two small apples, one cup of green peas and one-half cup of pinto beans.
+Also, include moderate activity which means exercising vigorously for 30 minutes, two to four times a week.

-In the longitudinal study, published in the online issue of the journal Obesity, researchers examined whether lifestyle factors, such as diet and frequency of exercise, were associated with a five-year change in abdominal fat of African Americans and Hispanic Americans, populations at a disproportionally higher risk for developing high blood pressure and diabetes and accumulating visceral fat.
+There is a longitudinal study published in the online issue of the journal Obesity.
+In it researchers examined whether lifestyle factors, such as diet and frequency of exercise, were associated with a five-year change in abdominal fat of African Americans and Hispanic Americans.
+These populations are at a dis-proportionally higher risk for developing high blood pressure.
+Also, diabetes and accumulating visceral fat.

-At the beginning of the study, which involved 1,114 people, the participants were given a physical exam, an extensive questionnaire on lifestyle issues, and a CT scan, the only accurate way to measure how much subcutaneous and visceral fat the participants had.
+At the beginning of the study 1,114 participants were given several items.
+These included, a physical exam, an extensive questionnaire on lifestyle issues, and a CT scan.
+Thus, the only accurate way to measure how much subcutaneous and visceral fat the participants had.
 Five years later, the exact same process was repeated.

-“There is mounting evidence that eating more soluble fiber and increasing exercise reduces visceral or belly fat, although we still don’t know how it works,” Hairston said.
+“There is mounting evidence that eating more soluble fiber and increasing exercise reduces visceral or belly fat.
+Although, we still don’t know how it works,” Hairston said.
 “Although the fiber-obesity relationship has been extensively studied, the relationship between fiber and specific fat deposits has not.
-Our study is valuable because it provides specific information on how dietary fiber, especially soluble fiber, may affect weight accumulation through abdominal fat deposits.”
+Our study is extremely valuable.
+Because, it provides specific information on how dietary fiber, especially soluble fiber, may affect weight accumulation through abdominal fat deposits.”

-Hairston’s next study, expected to be in clinical trials later, will examine whether increasing soluble fiber with a widely available fiber supplement will produce similar results to those obtained in this study using soluble fiber from food.
+Hairston’s next study, expected to be in clinical trials later, will examine whether increasing soluble fiber with a widely available fiber supplement will produce similar results to those obtained in this study using this from food.

 Funding for the study was provided by the National Institutes of Health.